Social media use: Rules and regulations for EMS

 EMS organizations and fire departments need to regularly train on and discuss the policies they have

-At EMS World Expo 2012 last month, I joined Chief Skip Kirkwood in facilitating a conversation about legally regulating social media use and conduct by employees after we volunteered to fill the spot that was to be occupied by Steve Wirth and Doug Wolfberg (Superstorm Sandy cancelled their travel plans).
+At EMS World several years ago, I joined Chief Skip Kirkwood in facilitating a conversation about legally regulating social media use and conduct by employees after we volunteered to fill the spot that was to be occupied by Steve Wirth and Doug Wolfberg (Superstorm Sandy cancelled their travel plans).

 We began the presentation with an overview of the social media landscape from our vantage points.
 Then we took questions from the audience.
 Many attendees told me they learned a lot from sharing with one another and appreciated the format.